A7med7x7/ReproGen/README.md

 2. **Fine-tune/instruct**: the goal here is to make the model useful for specific tasks and improving its ability to follow instructions, we fine tune the model on a dataset that contain the instructions and the desired outputs
 >[!NOTE]
 >
->We can take this further by adding Safety to our life-cycle of LLM-finetuning where we make the model outputs safe and ethical, but for domestication we will stick to the basic life cycle
+>We can take this further by adding one more phase: **Safety** to our life-cycle of LLM-finetuning where we make the model outputs safe and ethical, but for domestication we will stick to the basic life cycle

 we will instruct [Mistral-7B-OpenOrca](https://huggingface.co/Open-Orca/Mistral-7B-OpenOrca) an open source LLM with 7 billion parameters that is pre-trained and fine-tuned to outperform the original **Mistral-7B** in reasoning and instruction following tasks. we will use [GeoGPT-QA Dataset](https://huggingface.co/datasets/GeoGPT-Research-Project/GeoGPT-QA) which is a large-scale, synthetically generated collection of 40,400 question-answer pairs. it was created to help fine-tune models on geoscience, we will instruct our Large Language Model with this dataset so it can help us in the future answering questions about geoscience.

 #### Training techniques
-we will not be retraining a model from scratch, that would take unbelievable amount of time, fine-tuning is about adaptation, it builds on all the knowledge the model already has to specializes it, the benefits? we will have a complete custom solution that speak our specific language (geoscience in our case), so we achieve way higher accuracy in these tasks one of the techniques we will use in our fine-tuning is **LoRA** its a Parameter-Efficient Fine-Tuning (PEFT) methods stand for **Lower Rank Adaptation**  and the difference is Full fine-tuning adjusts/trains all parameters in a large language model (LLM) and of course this requires massive computational resources, data, storage and time, while Parameter-Efficient Fine-Tuning (PEFT) methods update a small subset of parameters maybe 1% or add new small layers, drastically reducing costs and memory needs while preserving the base model's knowledge.
+we will not be retraining a model from scratch, that would take unbelievable amount of time, fine-tuning is about adaptation, it builds on all the knowledge the model already has to specializes it, the benefits? we will have a complete custom solution that speak our specific language (geoscience in our case), so we achieve way higher accuracy in these tasks.

+one of the techniques we will use in our fine-tuning is **LoRA**, its a Parameter-Efficient Fine-Tuning (PEFT) method stand for **Lower Rank Adaptation**  and the difference is: **Full fine-tuning** adjusts/trains all parameters in a large language model (LLM) and of course this requires massive computational resources, data, storage and time, while **Parameter-Efficient Fine-Tuning (PEFT)** methods update a small subset of parameters maybe 1% or add new small layers, drastically reducing costs and memory needs while preserving the base model's knowledge.

 | Metric            | Fine-Tuning              | PEFT (LoRA)              |
 |-------------------|--------------------------|--------------------------|